(Obama Destruction, 2017)

 Obama was the President responsible for overseeing the takedown of Osama Bin Laden in 2011 and President Gaddafi of Libya in the same year.
 Whilst many argue the ousting of dictator Gaddafi was necessary, to help free the Libyan people from tyranny and suffering, it is more accurate to state that he merely helped rebels increase jihadist and criminal movements in the country, and in fact the people were entitled to a much better way of life before US intervention.
 The effect on Libya’s economy suffered enormously since Gaddafi’s removal.
 Clearly no lesson had been learned from Bush’s intervention in Iraq and the ensuing calamities that took place there.

-The US also decided to involve themselves in Syria which cost the US $250billion and counting (Hartogs, 2016).
-The Syrian’s were suffering in the midst of civil war, but realistically a lot less than after intervention by America (and Russia).
+The US also got involved in Syria which cost the US $250billion and counting (Hartogs, 2016).
+The Syrian’s were suffering in the midst of civil war, but realistically a lot less than after intervention by external interventions.
 Syria was highly developed and a lot more progressive than the war torn nation of today.
-The devastation that took place in Syria not only cost them thousands of lives, they lost important healthcare protections, housing, infrastructure, business etc. The GDP of Syria has declined and damages are “estimated at $226 billion, about four times the Syrian GDP in 2010” (World Bank, 2017), as many of the citizens have either died or fled the influx of bombs penetrating them from all geopolitical directions.
+The devastation that took place in Syria not only cost them thousands of lives, they lost important healthcare protections, housing, infrastructure, business.
+The GDP of Syria has declined and damages are “estimated at $226 billion, about four times the Syrian GDP in 2010” (World Bank, 2017), as many of the citizens have either died or fled the influx of bombs penetrating them from all geopolitical directions.
 The ones who have fled have migrated through to Europe, with more than 1 million migrants arriving in Europe in 2015 and 2016 (Publications.europa.eu, 2017), with Germany solely spending “£20billion on refugees in 2016” alone (World Bank, 2017), and the entirety of the EU dealing with this humanitarian crisis since.

 Worse perhaps than any of these interventions has to be the US’ assistance of allies Saudi Arabia in Yemen, a war Saudi would not have been able to flourish in, without US backing.
 Not only was this not authorised by Congress, as “the Saudis…aligned with Al Qaeda to fight the Houthis undermining our very counterterrorism operations”, (HELLMAN, 2017) the destruction of Yemen in fact strengthened Al Qaeda, (DePetris, 2017), which entirely contradicts many intentions the US government sets forth to make in regards to fighting terrorism and war.
 This in turn “created what three U.N. agencies call “the world’s largest humanitarian crisis” (DePetris, 2017), with the devastation caused for Yemen huge with their country now poverty stricken.